-The typical Team Manager is a parent volunteer and he/she doesn’t need any background knowledge in athletics but they do require a WWVP card if they do the role frequently.
+The typical Team Manager (Age Manager) is a parent volunteer and he/she doesn’t need any background knowledge in athletics but they do require a WWVP card if they do the role frequently.

 The Team Manager is supported by people who know athletics including Club Captains, Junior Coaches, Club Coaches and the Committee.